KestrelComputer/kestrel/_posts/2016-12-06-modular-firmware.md

-bFLT images also do not expose a module's name, so that too would need to be part of the calling convention of the program. bFLT images might lend themselves very well to a COM-object-based system of modularity, such as those found in environments based on FluxKit, however.
+bFLT images also do not expose a module's name, so that too would need to be part of the calling convention of the program. bFLT images might lend themselves very well to a COM-object-based system of modularity, such as those found in environments based on [OSKit](https://www.cs.utah.edu/flux/oskit/), however.

 ## Conclusion